ksaini/Rancho_CFB/readme.txt

 == Usage ==
-* MAke sure files are writable before instrumenting them.
+* Make sure files are writable before instrumenting them.
 * Use of code formatter is recommended before instrumenting.
 * In CFB Navigator go the folder needs to be instrumented.
 * Do a right click and on the menue go to Rancho --> Instrument.
-A new window/page is open(It will take some time.
-ALso if you are doing it for the sccond time you amy need to regresh the page)
+A new window/page is opened (It will take some time.
+Also, if you are doing it for the second time, you may need to refresh the page)
 * Now run your testcases.
 * Once done again go to folder and go to Rancho --> Code Coverage.
 * Report will be generated in Server View.
 Click on the individual file link to se the line coverage